rehierl/node-tree-outliner/3-3-0-design-4.md

 In contrary to that, associating nodes while entering them guarantees that a section's first node will be associated first and that a section's last node will be associated last.
-In addition to that, the first node associated is also guaranteed to be a section's first top-level node.
+In addition to that, the first node associated is guaranteed to be a section's first top-level node.

 **CLARIFICATION**